oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 ### ToC
 ### Introduction
 ### Presentation of the group

+ - Sondre - IT
+ Worked part time for NAV IT AI-lab since fall 2018.
+Main competence is Java and Python development, but has worked with web development in previously.
+ - André
+ - Julian
+ - Viktor
+ - Jeremiah

 ### Presentation of client
 The Norwegian Labour and Welfare Administration (NAV) is the backbone of the Norwegian welfare state, administering a third of the national budget and servicing almost 2.8 million people through a range of schemes such as unemployment benefit, work assessment allowance, sickness benefit, pension, child benefit and cash-for-care benefit.
 In addition, NAV manages and retains stewardship of several important data sources containing information on its users and the services it provides.
 NAV IT is currently in the midst of a digital transformation, undergoing significant changes in team organization, work processes and harnessing new technologies.